Consent Preferences

 An Undervalued Strategic Asset

-On July 10, FEIM reported that revenue in fiscal year 2025 hit record levels, driven by satellite payload sales of $40.9 million—59 percent of the total revenue, which was nearly double that of the previous year's space orders.
+On July 10, FEIM, reported that revenue in fiscal year 2025 hit record levels, driven by satellite payload sales of $40.9 million—59 percent of the total revenue, which was nearly double that of the previous year's space orders.
 U.S. government and Department of Defense systems contributed $26.5 million, while commercial and industrial customers accounted for only 3 percent.
 However, backlog fell from $78 million to $70 million as accelerated deliveries pulled fiscal 2026 revenue into 2025, temporarily skewing comparisons and prompting management to caution against expecting another blowout quarter.
 On July 11, the stock sank by about 13 percent on the news.

 Investors were also concerned when the initial guidance earmarked only $1–2 million of fiscal 2026 sales for the new TURbO clock.
 On July 11, 2025, management clarified that the figure reflects early bookings, not demand, and reiterated the $20 million drone-timing TAM.
 The short-term "air pocket" in orders highlights the volatility of government procurement but does not change the long-term trajectory.
 Meanwhile, the market prices FEIM at roughly eight times trailing earnings and 2.7 times sales—a weak multiple for a company focused solely on satellite and quantum timing technologies.
 Even a low single-digit share of forthcoming LEO constellations or UAV fleets could generate revenue comparable to the company's current run rate, while the established base of NASA and national security programs mitigates downside risk.